Red Hat Enterprise Linux bring-your-own-subscription Gold Images in Azure

 Red Hat Enterprise Linux (RHEL) images are available in Azure via a pay-as-you-go or bring-your-own-subscription (BYOS) (Red Hat Gold Image) model.
 This article provides an overview of the Red Hat Gold Images in Azure.

 RHEL BYOS Gold Images are available in Azure Public (commercial) and Azure Government clouds.
-They're not available in Azure China or Azure Blackforest clouds.
+They're not available in Microsoft Azure operated by 21Vianet or Azure Blackforest clouds.

 Important points to consider

 - The Red Hat Gold Images provided in this program are production-ready RHEL images similar to the RHEL pay-as-you-go images in Azure Marketplace.

 - The images follow the current policies described in Red Hat Enterprise Linux images on Azure.

 - Standard support policies apply to VMs created from these images.

 - The VMs provisioned from Red Hat Gold Images don't carry RHEL fees associated with RHEL pay-as-you-go images.